neoground/charm/README.md

 explore the `app/Config/Environments/Local` directory.

-The active environment is determined by the `app/app.env` file, which contains the name of the environment in use.
+The active environment is determined by the `app/app.env` file, which contains the name of the environment in use, e.g. `ENVIRONMENT=Prod`.
 The auto setup process takes care of this for you.

 ### Web Server Setup: Powering Up the Millennium Falcon